TrustEval/CoTrRank_Trust_Evaluation/README.md

 }
 ```

-In addition, if you are interested in the topic of Social Network trust, you may want to know our another work ["CoRank A Coupled Dual Networks Approach to Trust Evaluation on Twitter"](https://github.com/TrustEval/Twitter_Tas_dataset)
+In addition, if you are interested in the topic of Social Network trust, you may want to know another work of ours: ["CoRank A Coupled Dual Networks Approach to Trust Evaluation on Twitter"](https://github.com/TrustEval/Twitter_Tas_dataset)

 If you have any questions, please do not hesitate to contact me.